PaddlePaddle/PaddleRS/docs/data/tools_en.md

 Among them:

-- `raw_dir`: Directory where the raw data are stored.
+- `--raw_dir`: Directory where the raw data are stored.
 Images are stored in the `images` subdirectory, and labels are saved in the `xxx.json` format.
-- `save_dir`: Directory where the output results are saved.
-Images are saved in the `img` subdirectory, and .png format labels are saved in the `gt` subdirectory.
+- `--save_dir`: Directory where the output results are saved.
+Images are saved in the `img` subdirectory, and PNG format labels are saved in the `gt` subdirectory.

 ### mask2shape

-The main function of `mask2shape.py` is to convert the segmentation results in .png format into shapefile format (vector graphics).
+The main function of `mask2shape.py` is to convert the segmentation results in PNG format into shapefile format (vector graphics).
 The usage is as follows:

 ```shell
 python mask2shape.py --src_img_path {path to the original image with geographic information} --mask_path {path to segmentation mask} [--save_path {path to save the output vector graphics}] [--ignore_index {index value to be ignored}]